-You can discuss any issues around your learning or your wellbeing with your personal tutor (see below) and with the University's professional services (see section B6 below).
+We recognise that your studies will have been significantly disrupted in recent years as a result of the Covid pandemic.
+You can discuss any issues around your learning or your wellbeing with your personal tutor (see below) and with the University's support services (see below).